IndrajeetPatil/ggstatsplot/README.md

 Note that if there are `NA`s present in the selected dataframe, the legend will display minimum, median, and maximum number of pairs used for correlation matrices.

-Multiple aesthetics-related arguments can be modified to change the appearance of the correlation matrix.

 Alternatively, you can use it just to get the correlation matrices and their corresponding *p*-values (in a `tibble` format).